-Project finances and administration shall be managed by at least three people: the project leader, accountant and cashier.
-These three persons shall not be related to each other in any way, i.e., may not be parent, child, sibling, spouse or relative of the project staff.
+Intervention finances and administration shall be managed by at least three people: the intervention manager, accountant and cashier.
+These three persons shall not be related to each other in any way, i.e., may not be parent, child, sibling, spouse or relative of the intervention staff.
 They shall also not be in any financial or mutually dependent relationship with one another.
-If necessary, the local partner may also define other family ties or relationships to be avoided in order to ensure good internal control.
-These have to be clearly stated in the local partner's staff policy.
+If necessary, the cooperating partner may also define other family ties or relationships to be avoided in order to ensure good internal control.
+These have to be clearly stated in the cooperating partner's staff policy.